computationalcognitivescience/tm-workshop/content/_index.md

 The workshop will take place from September 2nd till October 17th.
-There will be four contact sessions held online in Gathertown: The welcome session on September 5th, two practice sessions on September 12th and 19th, and closing session on October 17th.
+There will be four contact sessions held online in Gathertown: the welcome session on September 5th, two practice sessions on September 12th and 19th, and the closing session on October 17th.

 ## Opening lecture